xiaojielei/ip/README.md

 ## Getting Started

 ### Running main.Duke
-To start main.Duke, run the `main.Duke` Java program in your terminal or IDE.
+To start Duke, run the `main.Duke` Java program in your terminal or IDE.
 The chatbot will greet you with:
 ```
 Hello!
 I'm main.Duke
 What can I do for you?